Apollon77/ioBroker.diashow/README.md

 	* Zielansicht: Aufzurufende Ansicht beim Verlassen der Diashow

 ## <a name="english"></a>Diashow Adapter for ioBroker
-This Adapter for ioBroker provides a Diashow for VIS.
+This Adapter for ioBroker provides a Diashow for VIS, like a screensaver.

 The following Sources can actually be used: